6. Pantluci

 6.2.3 Morphology

-/pp/, and /kk/ do not occur.
++ a vowel + an optional /m/).
 Null onsets may not follow a closed

 syllable.
-Stress rests on the rst syllable.
+Stress rests on the rst vowel.

 Content words in Pantluci undergo ablaut in order to denote